Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1986 - The Richard C. Treistman Renovation and Addition, 550 Illingworth Avenue, Englewood NJ.
 Sold in 2018 to Ed and Betty Jan Turen.

-1986 - 19 Greentree Lane, Chester NY.
+1986 - The Bancroft House, 19 Greentree Lane, Chester NY.
 Not a Paul Rudolph design.
-Features a helipad.
+10 acres, 8200 sf.
+Features a helipad, panic rooms, and high-end security.
 Sold to Susan Jessup.
 Sold in 1995 to Tina B. Carver and Eugene Podhurst.
 Sold in 1999 to David H. and Melan Vitali.
 Remodeled and expanded in 2001.

-For sale 2014-2022, advertised as a Paul Rudolph design for the Dow family, based claims by the owner and the realtor listings.
-We found no evidence to support this claim, and the owner declined through the listing agent to produce any.
-Sold at auction around 2020, and was put back on the market in 2022.
+For sale 2014-2020, advertised as a Paul Rudolph design, based on completely false claims by the owner who declined to produce any evidence.
+Sold at auction around 2020, and was put back on the market 2022-2024.

 USModernist